cellplatform/platform-0.2.0/README.md

 <p>&nbsp;</p>

->> “We refer to a way of life in an integrated domain where hunches, **cut-and-try**, intangibles and **human “feel for a situation”** usefully co-exist with powerful concepts, streamlines terminology and notation, sophisticated methods, and high-powered electronic aids.
+>> “We refer to a way of life in an integrated domain where hunches, **cut-and-try**, intangibles and **human “feel for a situation”** usefully co-exist with powerful concepts, streamlined terminology and notation, sophisticated methods, and high-powered electronic aids.

 ---